Terminal lucidity: Possible mechanisms

 All proposed mechanisms should be considered as anecdotal evidence and hypothetical because there are no neuroscientific studies of terminal lucidity.
 However, near-death experiences, a related concept to terminal lucidity, can provide insight into possible mechanisms.

 Near-death experiences have been reported worldwide, independent of culture, by people who unexpectedly recovered from life-threatening injury or by individuals who escaped a potentially fatal situation.
-People have described their near-death experience as an "out-of-body experience", "sense of unity with nature", "apparent memory of a previous life", etc. Near-death experiences are similar to terminal lucidity because they both occur just before death.
+People have described their near-death experience as an "out-of-body experience", "sense of unity with nature", "apparent memory of a previous life", etc. Near-death experiences are often compared to terminal lucidity because both involve a surge of mental clarity or vivid consciousness during a life-threatening crisis; however, while terminal lucidity is typically a precursor to permanent death, many individuals who experience a near-death experience survive and are resuscitated.

 There is little research on the mechanism of near-death experiences because it is hard to determine who will experience them.
 Case reports have found that there is a sudden increase in brain electrical activity that is normally associated with consciousness in people who are dying due to critical illness.
-Even though this electrical abnormality could just be cell membrane losing activity because of lack of oxygen, it is possible that the surge of neurophysiological activity before death is related to terminal lucidity.
+Even though this electrical abnormality could just be the cell membrane losing activity because of a lack of oxygen, it is possible that the surge of neurophysiological activity before death is related to terminal lucidity.